suzuran7053/PHP_projects/README.md

-Hello! :smiley:  Welcome to my PHP project repository. :rainbow::octocat:<br>
+Hello! :white_heart:  Welcome to my PHP project repository. :rainbow::octocat:<br>
 Here are some source files of my PHP projects.
 I have put my code files into here to show my coding skills for any potential employer.<br>
 You can also have a look at the features on <strong>README file</strong> in the directory of each project.<br>